 [personas] only need to be realistic, not real, not necessarily even accurate (as long as they accurately characterize the user base).

-A persona just needs to represent one person who uses the product you are designing.
+A persona must represent one person who uses the product you are designing.
 Center your work on one persona, though developing a few can be helpful for a more inclusive process—engaging different types of people who will use your product.
 Many experts recommend that your project should have a primary persona.
-However, Google’s Product Inclusion Team lead

 The Interaction Design Foundation page on Personas gives a step-by-step process for creating personas.
 This is an excellent resource.
 Take time to watch the video.
 It’s worth your time.